For those who are tired of looking at their stainless-steel sink and wonder if it can be painted another color, the good news is that it can be done.

 Once you have prepared the stainless-steel surface with a coating of galvanized metal-etching primer, you can virtually use any kind of paint.

-However, a two-part epoxy paint bond pretty well than others and is considered as the best preferred coating for painting stainless steel sink.
+However, a two-part epoxy paint bonds pretty well than others and is considered the best-preferred coating for painting stainless steel sinks and faucets.